dskarlatos/JamaisVu/scripts/README.md

 Note that, leaving any whitespace between `=` and the `<value>` may lead to unexpected behaviors.
 Also, the study name is implicitly assigned as the name of the directory that contains the configuration.

-After jobs are submitted, you can use script `status` to check job status for each study and configuration.
+After jobs are submitted, the script `status` provides check job status for each study and configuration.

 ## Reproducibility
-To reproduce our results, we created 5 study directories: `perf`, `elemCnt`, `activeRecord`, `CBFBits`, and `CCGeometry` under `$GEM5_ROOT/scripts`.
+To reproduce the results, we created 5 study directories: `perf`, `elemCnt`, `activeRecord`, `CBFBits`, and `CCGeometry` under `$GEM5_ROOT/scripts`.
 Each study corresponds to a figure in the evaluation section of the paper.

-The description of each study is as the following:
+The description of each study is the following:
 1. `perf`: corresponds to Figure 7 in the paper.
 It simulates all three schemes plus unsafe baseline and measures normalized execution time;
 2. `elemCnt`: corresponds to Figure 8 in the paper.
 It performs a sensitivity